pingcap/docs/system-variables.md

 >
 > Larger values do not always yield better performance.
 It is also important to consider the number of concurrent connections that are executing statements, because most settings apply to each connection.
 >
-> Consider the 'unit' of a variable when you determine safe values:
+> Consider the unit of a variable when you determine safe values:
 >
 > * For threads, safe values are typically up to the number of CPU cores.
 > * For bytes, safe values are typically less than the amount of system memory.